I am very excited to touch base on the topic of online business vs traditional business.

 Although scaling a traditional business can be very rewarding, the responsibilities at this level compound as well.
 The costs to run a traditional business when scaled go up and your business may become stagnant due to the increase in cost of goods and minimum wage.

 A traditional business cannot scale without the addition of new employees and increase in sales.
 An online business on the other hand requires traffic, or an audience which has no limit.

-Time it takes to make money from a startup
+How much time does it takes to make money from a startup?

 The amount of time it takes an online business to earn money is also very different from the time it takes a traditional business.
 Here is where a traditional business has the advantage.